iisjade/teaching-systems-lab/PROJECT_DESCRIPTION.md

 ## v0.4 Update

 The examples gallery is now interactive.
 Each example card loads a task into the generator and creates a scaffold automatically, making the prototype easier to demo and more clearly product-oriented.

+## v0.5 Update

+Added a CCSS-Aligned Rubric Generator as a second tool in the suite.
+The rubric tool drafts a 1–4 standards-based rubric, student-facing success criteria, teacher look-fors, and a family-friendly explanation for selected middle school math standards.